 If you are interested in any of the properties and homes shown on this site, email or call the contact person listed.
 If you want to list a property, follow the instructions shown in the column on the left.
 If you have a problem getting hold of a seller, please let us know via the CONTACT FORM.

 A WORD OF WARNING: We recommend you get title insurance on any property you buy, and you would be smart to work through a licensed real estate agent to be sure your interests are protected.
-The Land Trust does not guaranteeing anything about any property listed here.
+We do not guaranteeing anything about any property listed here.
 We are only listing what people tell us to list.
 Buying property has many pit-falls, so get professional help to advise you before you put your money down.
 Then, take the time to enjoy your investment in a corner of California where the west, and country hospitality, still lives!

 Jenn Andersen, Website Manager